 Blog About Driving After Cataract Surgery

-Your eyes work the same way as a camera.
-Your eyes need to have a clear lens to provide a clear view of the scenery.
-The lens in your eyes can focus light onto the retina, where the eyes record the sight.
+Your eyes operate the same way as a camera, and they need to have a transparent lens to provide a clear view of the scenery.
+The lens of the eye can focus light onto the retina, where the eyes record what we see.
 The lens is also capable of adjusting the focus of the eyes by letting us see an object far away or from up close with a clear image.
-So, to help you with how to distinguish what a polarized sunglasses looks like, here is a video tutorial.
+So, to help you know what polarized sunglasses look like, here is a video test drive.

 How Do Cataracts Develop?

 Cataracts can drastically affect vision.
-Older people often receive blurry or impaired vision when they develop eye condition.
+Older people often get blurry or impaired sight when they develop this eye condition.
 Smoking and diabetes are also some of the possible causes of cataracts.

 - You will be incapable of using your eyes after cataract surgery and will be wearing an eye shield.